Who We Are:

 Our programs benefit ALL communities and citizens residing throughout the County.
 We pride ourselves on delivering the most cost-effective programs in the most efficient manner by drawing upon experts across the UC system, utilizing over 600 trained volunteers, and working cooperatively with over 150 diverse public and private agencies and organizations.
 We provide these services at a minimal cost to the public.

 The word Cooperative in our name refers to the fact that our funding is derived from multiple resources in cooperation with one another.
-We receive funding from county, state, and federal sources.
-Contra Costa County currently provides various levels of support in: administration, office space, utilities and transportation to program locations.
-University of California provides academic and program staff.
+We receive funding from county, state, and federal resources.
+Contra Costa County currently provides various levels of support of office space, utilities, administration and transportation to program locations.
+The Universities of California provides academic and program staff.
 We also rely on grants, donations and program cost-recovery to deliver our programs and conduct our research projects.